Branching Out

-Branching Out is an album by jazz cornetist Nat Adderley released on the Riverside label featuring performances by Adderley with Johnny Griffin, and The Three Sounds.
+Branching Out is an album by jazz cornetist Nat Adderley, released on the Riverside label and featuring performances by Adderley with Johnny Griffin, and the Three Sounds.

 Reception

-The Allmusic review by Scott Yanow states: "Adderley and Griffin made for an exciting frontline".
+The AllMusic review by Scott Yanow states: "Adderley and Griffin made for an exciting frontline".
 The Penguin Guide to Jazz states: "Branching Out is an attractive enough set, but Griff doesn't seem the right saxophone-player for the gig, too noisy and rapid-fire".